Lockpickers-United/lpu-belt-explorer/src/resources/dans.md

 - Lock Distribution

 Completed projects will be submitted for a vote in the black belt community in “The Mat” channel to place them within the tier structure for that discipline.
 The generic tier point structure is below.
-Some Disciplines may have less tiers and/or less point value based on their relative difficulty.
+Some Disciplines may have fewer tiers and/or less point value based on their relative difficulty.

 | Tier   | Points | Desc       |